In South, most Black Senate candidates since Reconstruction

 The Senate currently has three Black members: Republican Tim Scott of South Carolina and Democrats Cory Booker of New Jersey and Kamala Harris of California.
 Harris is the Democratic vice presidential nominee.

-The four Black Southern candidates face hurdles in a region that has been a GOP stronghold for a generation.
-There are just two Democratic governors in the region’s seven states.
+The candidates face hurdles in a region that has been a GOP stronghold for a generation.
+Of their four states, only one has a Democratic governor.
 In South Carolina, it’s been nearly 15 years since a Democrat won statewide office and 44 years since a Democratic presidential candidate won.

 But there are signs of possible change.
 In Georgia and North Carolina — states that haven’t supported a Democrat for the White House since 1992 and 2008, respectively — Joe Biden is running a tight race with President Donald Trump.
 In Georgia, Warnock recently appeared at a rally with Harris, who has endorsed him.